OpenHFT/Chronicle-Map/README.md

 ```

 ####  acquireUsing()
-Just like getUsing(), acquireUsing() will also recycle the value you pass it, the following
+Just like getUsing(), acquireUsing() will also recycle the value you pass it.
+The following
-code is a pattern that you will often come across,
+code snippet is a pattern that you will often come across. `acquireUsing(key,value)` offers this
+functionality from a single method call, reducing the hash look-ups and making your code run slightly faster.

  ``` java
 V acquireUsing(key,value) {